Section 2.3: The Policymaking role of the Supreme Court

 Judicial Activism versus Judicial Restraint

 There are two major vantage points from which to regard the work of the Supreme Court.
 The first is that the constitution should be interpreted as it is written.
 A second is that the Constitution must be interpreted in the context of modern life and modern problems.
-The is debate has been characterized as one between judicial activism and judicial restraint.
+This debate has been characterized as one between judicial activism and judicial restraint.
 Judicial activism represents the idea that the court should actively seek to right wrongs that other branches of government actively promote or will not do anything about.
 The majority of justices on the Warren Court were known as judicial activists.
 These justices believed that the court should take an active role in ensuring the civil rights of all Americans.
 Judicial restraint, on the other hand, is the idea that the democratic process should direct changes in policy.
 That is, policy should be set by legislative enactments that represent the will of the people.

 Advocates of judicial restraint commonly argue that since Justices are appointed rather than elected, they are not the proper body to make policy changes.
 Note that while the Warren court was liberal in its judicial activism, that court’s example should not lead to the conclusion that activism is always liberal.
 The reality is that there will always be a tug of war between a strict constructionist view of the constitution and the dynamic body of ideas envisioned by extreme judicial activists.
 The reality of an evolving society utilizing evolving technology dictates that the Constitution be somewhat dynamic.
 The modern history of the Fourth Amendment demonstrates this.
 A literal interpretation of the constitution would indicate that your phone calls, texts, and emails are all subject to “seizure” by the government without a warrant.
 Those things did not exist when the Fourth Amendment was written, so they could not be protected.
 The fundamental question that remains is one of striking a balance between nullifying the democratic process and not allowing the Constitution to remain relevant over time.